Minor in Journalism

 Journalism is an essential part of American life and culture, which makes journalists among the most influential people in our society.
 The journalism minor is designed to teach you introductory journalism knowledge.
 You’ll be introduced to theory, critical analysis, contemporary trends and career opportunities in the field of journalism.
 You’ll also study the newsgathering process and learn how to write basic news reports.

-Why Study Journalism at Eastern?
+Why Study Journalism at the Region's Polytechnic?

 Get Hands-On Experience